JialeYuLeo/24e6/markdown.md

 ## Basic Syntax

 ## lambda and HOPs in Scala
-In this section we will be disscussing the use of lambda and HOPs in Scala.
+In this section we will be discussing the use of lambda and HOPs in Scala.

 ### lambda

-Lambda expression uses anonymous functions to define reusable functions in a concise way.
-It is particularly useful when you need to pass a function as an argument to higher-order function, such as map and filter.
+Lambda expressions use anonymous functions to define reusable functions in a concise way.
+It is particularly useful when you need to pass a function as an argument to a higher-order function, such as `map` or `filter`.

 #### Syntax
 ```Scala